mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 ordinary conditions.
 Children usually have vacc suits put on them by adults and thus likewise do not make Vacc Suit checks.
 •  While the Gregarious trait still technically applies, it is moot for adults.
-Krungha K'kree become one-with-the-sky as a coming- of-age rite.
+Krungha K'kree become one-with-the-sky as a coming-of-age rite.
 Even if all living K'kree around them are abruptly and messily slain, such a K'kree is never alone.
 As far as Imperial agents have been able to determine, this does not equate to psionic training, despite suggestive anecdotes.
 Inventing